Portland Queer Comedy Festival

-The Portland Queer Comedy Festival is an annual five-day comedy festival that takes place in Portland, Oregon.
-Multiple venues are used throughout the festival's stretch, and upwards of 50 comedians perform.
-Comics such as Bruce Villanch, Irene Tu, Mary Jane French, Danielle Radford, Guy Branum, Jeffery Jay, Corina Lucas, Scott Thompson, and James Adomian have participated.
-Drag queens such as Valerie DeVille and Bolivia Carmichaels have hosted bingo games as part of the fest.
+The Portland Queer Comedy Festival was an annual five-day comedy festival that took place in Portland, Oregon from 2017 to 2019.
+It was founded by comedian Belinda Carroll and entertainment venue owner Andy Barrett, both queer activists.
+It included traditional standup showcases, industry panels, podcasts, drag bingo, parody game shows, strip shows, and drag bingo featuring performers such as Valerie DeVille and Bolivia Carmichaels.
+Multiple venues were used throughout the festival's stretch, and upwards of 50 comedians performed.
+Comics such as Bruce Villanch, Irene Tu, Mary Jane French, Danielle Radford, Guy Branum, Jeffery Jay, Corina Lucas, Scott Thompson, and James Adomian participated.
+There was no Portland Queer Comedy Festival in 2020 due to the COVID-19 pandemic, and it did not return the following years.